b00gizm/b00gizm.github.io/_posts/2017-10-01-master-the-tech-interview.md

 ---
 layout:     post
-title:      "How to Master The Tech Interview in These Easy Steps"
+title:      "How to Master the Tech Interview in These Easy Steps"
 author:     Pascal Cremer
 date:       2017-10-01 07:14:45
 tags:       it job recruiting tech interview